Elonmarket/Elonmarket/docs/PROJECT_OVERVIEW.md

-# 🎮 Project Overview: MuskMarket Logic & Flow
+# 🎮 Project Overview: Elonmarket Logic & Flow

-This document provides a comprehensive overview of the MuskMarket game engine, automation processes, and technical architecture.
+This document provides a comprehensive overview of the Elonmarket game engine, automation processes, and technical architecture.

 ---

 ## 🏛️ Game Architecture

-MuskMarket is designed to be a high-engagement, fully automated prediction ecosystem.
+Elonmarket is designed to be a high-engagement, fully automated prediction ecosystem.
 The core logic is distributed across three main layers:

 ### 1. The Ingestion Layer (Post Monitoring)
 The monitoring system runs as a persistent service (`watcher-complete.mjs`) using Puppeteer and Headless Chromium to scrape Elon Musk's X profile in real-time.